-As UFO fanatics, we are also fans of great science fiction.
+As UFO fanatics, we are also fans of excellent science fiction.
 We recently saw the Divergent movie and did some further research on the movie production and concept art style.
 Enjoy!

 The entire area of the Navy Pier Ferris Wheel in Chicago was treated with rust and dirt to achieve the dystopian look that is prevalent in the movie.
 Filming came to a close on July 16, 2013.

-The Divergent movie was directed by Neil Burger.
+Neil Burger directed the Divergent movie.
 It was produced by Lucy Fisher, Douglas Wick, and Pouya Shabazian.
 The production companies involved in the Divergent were Red Wagon Entertainment and Summit Entertainment.

 The Divergent premiered in Los Angeles on March 18, 2014, and was showcased to a global audience on the 21st of the same month.
-It was distributed by Lionsgate.
+Lionsgate distributed it.
 The source material for the movies was the popular young adult book series by Veronica Roth.
-The Divergent series, and subsequent digital adaptions such at the divergent audiobook version enjoyed significant success and were the driving factor behind getting the movie to the big screen.
+The Divergent series and subsequent digital adaptions such at the divergent audiobook version enjoyed significant success and were the driving factor behind getting the movie to the big screen.

 Concept Art on The Divergent Movie

 The dominating theme and concept art that prevails in the movie is one of a futuristic and dystopian metropolis.
 The movie is based on Veronica Roth’s series of novels sharing a similar name.
 The setting of the movie and the basis of the concept art is a futuristic Chicago with divisive community factions, disconnected from the rest of the world.
 Andy Nicholson, the Divergent production designer, settled on using the abandoned industrial spaces of Chicago for filming the Divergent movie.